What lounges are available in the Salt Lake City airport, and how to access them

 Here’s a look at what lounges are available at the SLC airport and how you can get in:

-SLC is a Delta Airlines hub with a Delta Sky Club lounge in the A concourse, right next to the main plaza after security.
+SLC is a Delta Air Lines hub with two Delta Sky Club lounges, one in the A concourse and the other in the B concourse.

 First, if you’re flying basic economy (or the equivalent on a Delta partner), you won’t get lounge access regardless of your SkyMiles status or what credit card you have.
 Only Main Cabin and higher ticket holders will qualify for potential lounge access.